outdreamer/build-a-cure-1/docs/system_analysis.md

 				- 'enforcement should be automated' (automaters will have more power which must be limited)
 				- 'enforcement should be a backup method to prevention' (agencies that do prevention should work with agencies that automate enforcement)
 		- apply([], ['max', 'count', 'split'], 'find_biggest_number_in_string', 'programming') should return a function: "max([x for x in input.split('') if int(x)])"
+		- apply([], insight, 'strategy', problem_space) would apply that insight to the problem space, converting it into a usable strategy with an intent (agent & possible intents would be part of the problem space object)

 ## Generate
 - generate(type, input_ranges, output_distribution):